Sir Richard Grosvenor, 1st Baronet: Political career

 In 1602 Grosvenor was High Sheriff of Cheshire.
 He was knighted by James I in Vale Royal on 24 August 1617.
 In 1621, he was elected Member of Parliament for Cheshire.
 He was created baronet on 23 February 1622.
 In 1623, he was High Sheriff of Cheshire again and, in 1625, High Sheriff of Denbighshire.
 He was re-elected MP for Cheshire in 1626 and 1628, and sat until 1629 when King Charles decided to rule without parliament for eleven years.
 His diary-taking has been described as meticulous and it is thought his diary taking represents some of the most complete accounts of Parliamentary debate from the period.

 Incarceration

-Grosvenor stood surety for the debts of his son-in-law, Peter Daniell, but, in 1629, Daniell defaulted on his debts, and for almost ten years Grosvenor was incarcerated in the Fleet Prison.
+Grosvenor stood surety for the debts of his brother-in-law, Sir Peter Daniell, but, in 1629, Daniell defaulted on his debts, and for almost ten years Grosvenor was incarcerated in the Fleet Prison.

 Sir Richard Grosvenor died in Eaton Hall in 1645 and was buried in Eccleston Church.